openedx/edx-documentation/en_us/open_edx_course_authors/source/manage_live_course/index.rst

-.. _Manage Live Course Index:
+.. _Managing Live Course Index:

 ##########################
 Managing a Running Course
 ##########################

-Use the topics in this section to learn about managing a course that is currently running, including enrolling or unenrolling learners, and managing course discussions.
+Use the topics in this section to learn about managing a course that is currently running, including enrolling or unenrolling learners, and sending email to learners in the course.

 .. toctree::
    :maxdepth: 2